GaloisInc/crucible/crux-mir/README.md

     $ export CRUX_RUST_LIBRARY_PATH=.../mir-verifier/rlibs

-In the directory of a Cargo project, run the project's symbolic tests:
+In the directory of a Cargo project (such as the [find-first-set example](example/ffs)), run the project's symbolic tests:

     $ cargo crux-test